cagov/caldata-mdsa-training/docs/git/devops.md

 **Benefits of Using PRs:**

 * Collaboration: PRs allow developers to collaborate on code and share ideas.
 * Code review: PRs allow for feedback on your changes.
+More details are available [here](https://cagov.github.io/data-infrastructure/code/code-review/)
 * Testing: PRs can test changes before merging.
 * Documentation: PRs can document changes to the code.
 * History: PRs provide a history of changes.